sebpiller/smart-lamp/smart-lamp-sequencer/README.md

 after: seq=after

 # the main loop that will execute until an exit condition is met.
 An element will be executed at each tick of
-# the metronom plugged in.
+# the metronome plugged in.
 Once the end is reached, the execution starts again from the beginning.
 loop:
   - seq=green;seq=flash;
   - seq=flash;